Black Voices Project

 Sir Geoff Palmer

-"The Black Voices Project demonstrates the university’s commitment to addressing underrepresentation of students from BME backgrounds.
-A Heriot-Watt education changed my life and provided me with a range of opportunities I might otherwise not have accessed, yet this was not without its challenges.
-As Chancellor, I believe it is crucial that we support BME students, like I was, to overcome the barriers they face and help them fully realise their potential while studying with us."
+“Yet this was not without its challenges, and I believe it is crucial that we support BME students to overcome the barriers they face and help them fully realise their potential while studying with us."

 We will be awarding further scholarships over the coming months to more students like Shanzay, and will be growing our BME networks through our newly recruited BME advocates including Alycia.
 We'll keep you posted on how they get on.